sum1won/summod/README.md

 Annointed of Rhuax
 	Random chance moved to 0.5 from 0.1

-Addition of “Childen of Rhuax” spell - Abysian version of Rhuax pact, requiring F4E1.
+Addition of ?Childen of Rhuax? spell - Abysian version of Rhuax pact, requiring F4E1.

 Summon scorpion man now summons a commander, costs 10 gems, has torso  credit to  johannes

-Addition “abysian crossbreeding” (abysian themed version of the crossbreeding spell.)
+Addition ?abysian crossbreeding? (abysian themed version of the crossbreeding spell.)

 GoRing Demonspawn results in either a misbred commander (if they have afflictions), a blood hunter, or an assassin.